Pacific Rim finance leaders mull ways to curb inflation

 A Western official who attended the talks but spoke on condition that he not be named in order to brief reporters about the closed-door sessions said that improving the security of supply chains was a major topic in the two-day meeting.

-One of the main questions raised was whether multinational corporations would be likely to shift their factories outside of China to help reduce risk of the kinds of disruptions seen in the past few years due to the pandemic and other issues, the official said.
+One of the main questions raised was whether multinational corporations would be likely to shift their factories outside of China to other APEC economies to help reduce risk of the kinds of disruptions seen in the past few years due to the pandemic and other issues, the official said.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.